erryue/erryue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fourth year PhD candidate in the College of Computer Science and technology at Zhejiang University, advised by [Prof. Xiangdong Li] (https://person.zju.edu.cn/en/andolxli/).
+I am a fourth year PhD candidate in the College of Computer Science and technology at Zhejiang University, advised by [Prof. Xiangdong Li](https://person.zju.edu.cn/en/andolxli/).

 A data-driven personal website
 ======